Large-volume subcutaneous injections

 Subcutaneous injections offer a more patient-friendly alternative.
 Devices such as pens, autoinjectors, on-body devices, and infusion systems empower patients to self-administer medications for chronic conditions such as diabetes and rheumatoid arthritis at home.
 This approach improves patient adherence and reduces the overall treatment burden on caregivers and healthcare systems.

-Introducing subcutaneous injections of large-volume biologics
+Are you ready for subcutaneous injections of large-volume biologics?

-Innovative solutions for large-volume biologics
+Innovative primary packaging solutions for large-volume biologics

 Biologics filling operations with ready-to-use containers

 The limited patient population for biologics impacts filling operations, affecting the primary packaging in autoinjectors, wearable devices, and infusion pumps.
 As biologics are typically produced in smaller batches, pharmaceutical manufacturers have focused on cost-effective filling solutions.
 This has led to a trend in ready-to-use (RTU) containers using a standardized nest and tub format, facilitating the efficient use of filling lines and minimizing changeover time to meet evolving market demands.
 Additionally, RTU packaging arrives sterile at the manufacturing line, enabling fully aseptic manufacturing processes.
+SCHOTT Pharma has a wide network of fill-and-finish equipment manufacturers and CDMOs to enable fast filling of your drug.